cvs-health/testaro/README.md

 The other executors are:

-- `run`: validates low-level invocation
+- `run`: validates immediate test execution
 - `watchDir`: validates directory watching
 - `watchNet`: validates network watching
 - `tests`: validates all the Testaro tests